Share the Meal

 How many people usually come?

-Lately, there are 20-30 people.
+There may be anywhere between 10-25 people.
 We try to keep the experience intimate.

 Are children welcome at Dinner Church?